g-s-c-code/DataGridExporter/README.md

 ## Acknowledgments

-This project is substantially based on the work originally developed by [timmac-qmc](https://github.com/timmac-qmc).
-Credit is given to the original author for the foundational implementation.
+This project is based on the work originally developed by [timmac-qmc](https://github.com/timmac-qmc).

 ## Features